authelia/authelia/docs/content/en/roadmap/active/dashboard-control-panel-for-users.md

 {{< roadmap-status >}}

-Add ability for users to view their own sessions and end them, administrators the ability to view all sessions and end them, and for administrators to be notified of and add/view/remove bans on users.
+Add ability for users to view their own sessions and end them.

 ### Much More